-- 1.by any interested party, including the Public Prosecutor, and at any time, if the registered trademark: - a. consists of a sign which, according to its nature, cannot be considered to constitute a trademark in the sense of the law: or - b.falls under any of the categories mentioned above, under 'non-registrable trademarks', items 3, 4, 5, 6, 7 or 10. - 2.by any interested party, including the Public Prosecutor, during five years from the date of application; in case the filing of a trademark corresponds to a collective trademark, filed for similar goods or services to which a right that lapsed in the course of the three years preceding that filing, was attached: - 3.by the owner of the older trademark concerned, or by any interested third party jointly with the owner. - a. at any time (but see provision on forfeiture of rights in case of acquiescence), if the registered trademark is: - i.Identical to a trademark, filed by a third party at an earlier date and for the same goods or services and to which rights existed at the time of filing of the later trademark are still in force; - ii.identical or similar to a trademark, filed by a third party at an earlier date for the same or similar goods or services to which rights existed at the time of filing of the later trademark which are still in force, where there exists in the public mind a likelihood of association of the trademarks; or - iii.similar to another trademark registered for non-similar goods or services which has a reputation in the territory of the BES islands to which rights existed at the time of filing of the later trademark which are still in force, where use without due cause of the younger trademark takes unfair advantage of, or is detrimental to, the distinctive character of the repute of the older trademark.

-a. during three years from the date of lapse of an earlier registration, if the registered trademark is similar to an individual trademark, filed by a third party at an earlier date for similar goods or services; which registration of the trademark has lapsed by expiration of its term of protection less than two years before filing of the later trademark, except if the third party has given his/her consent or the use requirement for the earlier trademark has not been complied with;

-c. during five years from the date of the application for registration, if the registered trademark is confusingly similar to a trademark being well-known in the sense of article 6bis of the Paris Convention and belongs to a third party who has not given his/her consent, even if the trademark is not registered in the BES islands; or d. during five years from the date of the application for registration if the registered trademark has been filed in bad faith.
+- 1.by any interested party, including the Public Prosecutor, and at any time, if the registered trademark: a.consists of a sign which, according to its nature, cannot be considered to constitute a trademark in the sense of the law; or - b.falls under any of the categories mentioned under 'non registrable trademarks', items 1, 2, 3, 4, 5, 6 or 11. - 2.by any interested party, including the Public Prosecutor, during five years from the date the application for registration of the trademark was filed; in case the filing of a trademark corresponds to a collective trademark, filed for similar goods or services to which a right that lapsed in the course of the three years preceding that filing, was attached; and - 3.by the owner of the older trademark concerned, or by any interested third party jointly with the said owner: - i.at any time (but see provision on forfeiture of rights in case of acquiescence), if the registered trademark is: - 1. identical to a trademark, filed by a third party at an earlier date and for the same goods or services, to which rights existed at the time of filing of the later trademark which are still in force: - 2. identical or similar to a trademark, filed by a third party at an earlier date for the same or similar goods or services to which rights existed at the time of filing of the later trademark which are still in force, where there exists in the public mind a likelihood of association of the trademarks; or - 3. similar to another trademark registered for non-similar goods or services which has a reputation in the territory of Sint Maarten to which rights existed at the time of filing of the later trademark which are still in force, where use without due cause of the younger trademark takes unfair advantage of, or is detrimental to, the distinctive character of the repute of the older trademark. - ii.during three years from the date of lapse of the earlier registration, if the registered trademark is similar to an older individual trademark, filed by a third party for similar goods or services, the registration of which lapsed by expiration of its term of protection less than two years before filing of the later trademark.
+The foregoing does not apply if the third party has given his/her consent or if the use requirement for the earlier trademark has not been complied with: - iii.during five years from the date of the application for registration, if the registered trademark is confusingly similar to a trademark being well-known in the sense of Article 6bis of the Paris Convention and belonging to a third party who has not given his/her consent, even if not registered in Sint Maarten; or - iv. during five years from the date of the application for registration if the registered trademark has been filed in bad faith.